 Soothe sore muscles.
 Massage the hot sauce into your back, neck, and sore muscles.
 The alkaloid capsaicin in Tabasco Pepper Sauce deadens pain when applied topically.
 Capsaicin enters nerves and temporarily depletes them of the neurotransmitter that sends pain signals to the brain.
 Do not apply Tabasco Pepper Sauce to an open wound.

 Stop yourself from biting your fingernails.
-Use a cotton Swab to dab your fingernails with Tabasco Pepper Sauce.
+Use a Q-Tips cotton swab to dab your fingernails with Tabasco Pepper Sauce.
 Let dry.
 Should your fingernails unconsciously wander up to your lips, the zesty tang will quickly jolt your attention, reminding you to correct your behavior.